-What does the draft plan mean for public water supply?
+What does the plan mean for public water supply?

-- a reduction in groundwater take for the Integrated Water Supply Scheme of 30 gigalitres a year in 2028 (a reduction of around 27 per cent).
+- Groundwater take for the Integrated Water Supply Scheme will be reduced by 30 GL a year in 2028 (a reduction of about 27 per cent).

 - The scale of the reduction to public water supply abstraction is what it is needed to achieve ecosystem health, resource quality and sustainability objectives.
 Public water supply abstraction affects almost the whole Gnangara groundwater system and the reduction will benefit the health of nearly all of the groundwater-dependent ecosystems supported by the system.

-What does the draft plan mean for agriculture?
+What does the plan mean for agriculture and horticulture?